 What are some truly stimulating ways to #boostcreativity while under lockdown?

-I've recently read a few studies and finished a few audiobooks on getting over creative blocks and finding inspiration around you when you hit those stumps and slumps.
-Here's a couple of takeaways, as well as a recommendation of the books that seemed to help me adjust my mindset and surroundings.
+I've recently read a few studies and finished a few audiobooks on getting over creative blocks and finding inspiration around you when you hit those stumps and slumps - or in this case, are under a global pandemic lockdown.
+Here's a couple of takeaways, as well as a recommendation of the books that seemed to help me adjust my mindset and surroundings during this weird time.

 1. Fill your creative space with real, green plants (and go outside) 🌿

 A 2012 study was published by the Society for Personality and Social Psychology that highlighted a significant creative response of 200 participants while looking at the colors green.
 The participants “demonstrated that a brief glimpse of green prior to engaging in a creativity task facilitates the creativity (but not overall amount) of response output.”

 Another 2012 peer-reviewed study by cognitive scientists found that being outside surrounded by nature will actually boost and refresh your creative mind, as well as increase performance on problem-solving tasks.
 As little as 25 minutes was said to be enough to boost cognitive function.